-Joelle sent us these EVPs from Hampton Plantation, but they have a lot of noise in them.
-They still are remarkable!
+Joelle sent us several EVP recordings from Hampton Plantation, but they had a lot of noise in them and were corrupted.
+Then, Joelle wrote us back - her findings are remarkable!